karpikorop/material-todo/README.md

 ### 4. Emulator Workflow

-This project is configured to use the **Firebase Local Emulator Suite** for a safe, offline development environment.
+This project is configured to use the **Firebase Local Emulator Suite** for a safe, local development environment.
 The necessary configuration (`firebase.json`) is already included in the repository.

 #### Running the Development Environment